Battle of First Bull Run: Summary

 Researching your Cherokee Heritage

-Battle of First Manassas
+Battle of Manassas Summary

 First Bull Run was a clash between relatively large, ill-trained bodies of recruits, led by inexperienced officers.
 Neither army commander was able to deploy his forces effectively, only 18,000 men from each side were actually engaged.
 Although McDowell had been active on the battlefield, he had expended most of his energy maneuvering nearby regiments and brigades, instead of controlling and coordinating the movements of his army as a whole.
 Other factors contributed to McDowell’s defeat: Patterson’s failure to hold Johnston in the valley; McDowell’s two-day delay at Centreville; allowing Tyler's division to lead the march on 21 July thus delaying the flanking divisions of Hunter and Heintzelman; and the 2 1/2-hour delay after the Union victory on Matthews’ Hill, which allowed the Confederates to bring up reinforcements and establish a defensive position on Henry Hill.